hslee2008/Coding-Insight/template/english/python/8 - Python God/(84) Auto Zoom.md

 1. First, download webbhrowser and keyboard by running: `pip install keyboard && pip install webbrowser`
 2. Next, make a new file and start riding code
 3. Import webbrowser, keyboard and time
-4. Wait till the time is right and print the waiting time
+4. Wait till the time ✔️ and print the waiting time
 5. Then, open zoom link
 6. Wait 5 seconds to load and press left arrow and enter to allow zoom
 7. Wait 5 seconds and type in ID and PASSWORD.